 C13.
-Application fee es your institution have an application fee? 🔀 Yes 🗌 No nount of application fee: \$30 n it be waived for applicants with financial need? 🗌 Yes 🗌 No

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line: Same fee: X Free: \\\\\

-Reduced:

-Can on-line application fee be waived for applicants with financial need?
-Yes/no

-C14.
-Application closing date

-Does your institution have an application closing date? 🔀 Yes 🗌 No

-Application closing date (fall): APRIL 15

-Priority date: March 01

-C15.
-Are first-time, first-year students accepted for terms other than the fall?
-Yes

-C16.
-Notification to applicants of admission decision sent (fill in one only)

-On a rolling basis beginning (date): 10/01

-By (date): 04/15 Other: \\\\\ 🗌 No

-C17.
-Reply policy for admitted applicants (fill in one only)

-Must reply by (date): 5/1

-No set date:

-Must reply by May 1 or with ithin 2 weeks if notified thereafter

-Other:

-Deadline for housing deposit (MMDD): 08/01 Amount of housing deposit: \$225 Refundable if student does not enroll?
-Yes, in full X Yes, in part No

-C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission?

-🗌 Yes  🖂 No

-If yes, maximum period of postponement: \\\\\

-C20.
-Common Application: Will you accept the Common Application distributed by the National Association of Secondary School Principals if submitted?

-If Yes

-No

-If "yes," are supplemental forms required?

-If Yes

-No

-Is your college a member of the Common Application Group?

-Yes

-No
+Application fee Does your institution have an application fee?
+Amount of application fee:\$30 ⊠ Yes □ No Can it be waived for applicants with financial need? ☐ Yes □ No If you have an application fee and an on-line application opto Same fee: K tion, please in dicate policy for students who apply on-line: Can on-line application fee be waived for applicants with fir nancial need?
+Yes/no C14.
+Application closing date Does your institution have an application closing date?
+Application closing date (fall): MARCH 01 Priority date: MARCH 01 ⊠ Yes □ No C15.
+Are first-time, first-year students accepted for terms of ther than the fall? ⊠ Yes □ No C16.
+Notification to applicants of admission decision sent (fit) ll in one only) On a rolling basis beginning (date):By (date):4/15 Other: C17.
+Reply policy for admitted applicants (fill in one only) Must reply by (date):5/1 No set date: Must reply by May 1 or within2 weeks if notified the Other: ereafter Deadline for housing deposit (MMDD):08/01 Amount of housing deposit:\$225.00 Refundable if student does not enroll?Yes, in fullYes, in partNo C18.
+Deferred admission: Does your institution allow students ☐ Yes ☐ No If yes, maximum period of postponement: s to postpone e enrollment after admission?
+C19.
+Early admission of high school students: Does your inst time, first-year (freshman) students one year or more before C20.
+Common Application: Question removed from CDS.
+(Ini itiated during 2 2006-2007 cycle)